system-software-2024/homework3/write-up.md

 * Run two busy loop tasks with priority 1 and priority 2.
 After a period of time, exchange their priority.
 * ![img](imgs/experiment4_1.png)
 * Observe the task in queue with priority 1 is changed or not.

+(before change)
 * ![img](imgs/experiment4_2.png)

+(after change)
 * ![img](imgs/experiment4_3.png)

+Originally, task 637 was at the queue 0 (priority 1).
+After we exchanged the priorities of task 637 and 638, the task 638 is at the queue 0 (priority 1) and is being picked.

 ### Experiment-5 - throttling test (bonus)